diem/website/docs/reference/glossary.md

 A **client** is a piece of software that has the capability to interact with the Libra Blockchain.

-- It can allow the user to construct, sign, and submit new transactions to the admission control component of a validator node.
+- It can allow the user to construct, sign, and submit new transactions to the client service component of a validator node.
 - It can issue queries to the Libra Blockchain and request the status of a transaction or account.
 - A client can be run by the end user or on behalf of the end user (for example, for a custodial wallet).